Red Sphinx Books

 • 31) m-maybe m-maybe (a girl’s picture)

-an homage (also in its appropriativeness) to Roy Lichtenstein and a bold look at the effect he has exerted on the Internet, unwittingly producing texts of great sexual
+n homage (also in its appropriativeness) to Roy Lichtenstein and a bold look at the effect he has exerted on the Internet, unwittingly producing texts of great sexual

 iconic works.

-21 x 21 cm on 160 g paper, edition of 100 signed and numbered and gradually being printed and published by Red Sphinx’s sister operation 8also called Red Sphinx)
+21 x 21 cm on 160 g paper, edition of 100 signed and numbered and printed in Botswana but available here via the Internet or the usual channels.

-in Botswana but available here via the Internet or via the usual channels.
 Plain wraps in glassine, price 30 euros, most reasonable for over 40 pages like this:

 •